Arlen-LT/pupnp/README.md

 - DOWNLOAD_AND_BUILD_DEPS: This option is only available if a useable git program was found on your system.
   With this option on, the pthread4w package will be downloaded while configuring the build-env, then it will be build and installed along with upnp.

-- BUILD_TESTING: This option activates the tests.
+- UPNP_BUILD_TEST: This option activates the tests.

 If you don't want to build pthreads4w in the same build as upnp, you can download it from <https://github.com/Vollstrecker/pthreads4w>.
 Just build and install it.
 The libs and headers will be found, if you set CMAKE_INSTALL_PREFIX (the base install dir) to the same location.